morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 sql_dc(conn, cursor)
 df = dataset_cleaning(df)

-#Pushing our dataframe into MySQL
+#Storing the clean dataset into MySQL
 df.to_sql(name='Players_all', con=engine, if_exists='replace', index=False)

 #To make sure our formatting is right before calling it a day